sethballantyne/Console/README.md

 ```

 **4. In your main loop, call `Console_ProcessInput`.**
-I do this when an `SDL_KEYDOWN` event is being handled:

 ```
-..... // inside an event handler
-case SDL_KEYDOWN:
 if(con.enabled)
 {
   // event is the SDL_Event instance you're using to handle events.
-    Console_ProcessInput(con, event.key.keysym.unicode);
+  Console_ProcessInput(con, &event);
 }

-break;
-... // continue handling other events
+...
 case SDL_KEYUP:
  switch(event.key.keysym.sym)
  {
-   case SDLK_TAB:
+   case SDLK_TAB: // doesn't have to be the tab key, of course
      con.enabled = !con.enabled;
    break;
    ... // handle other keys